AleksaMCode/tic-tac-toe-kernel/README.md

 grub-mkrescue -o KernelXO.iso isodir
 ```

-> **Note**: You can skip these steps and just use the iso image provided in this project, however you will use these instructions when creating your own kernel.

 ### OS testing
 <p align="justify">After installing QEMU use the following command to start the <i>KernelXO.iso</i>:</p>